matloff/fastStat/README.md

 let's just speak of estimating "the" pdf.

 Actually, the familiar histogram is a pdf estimator, provided we specify that the total area under it is 1.0.
+Here it is for the geyser data:

 ``` r
 hist(erps,freq=FALSE)